ShortArrow/PSCMB/README.md

 This software extends the Windows context menu.
 And a tool created with powershell.
 We are aiming for something as powerful as the right head of Cerberus.

+## Features

+These features can use from PSCMB or SendTo on contextmenu.
+Let me know if you come up with a convenient and versatile right-click feature.
+I would appreciate it if you could make a pull request.

+### Make multi zips

+Create multiple zip files from multiple files.If it is only 7z, it will be one zip file.
+However, this will create a zip file with the same qty as the original file.

+### Make multi zips with password

+Create multiple zip files from multiple files with a password.

+### Make multi 7zips

+Create multiple 7zip files from multiple files.If it is only 7z, it will be one 7zip file.
+However, this will create a 7zip file with the same qty as the original file.

+### Make multi 7zips with password

+Create multiple 7zip files from multiple files with a password.

+### Copy filenames to clipboard

+Copy multiple filenames to the clipboard.
+Great for pasting a list of files into Excel, Google Sheets, etc.

 ## Requirement

 * Powershell 6 or Later